rmylonas/MetaDB/README.md

 You can manage groups and projects.
 This allows you to better classify your data.

-Groups are typically different work entities, such as different laboratories or different customers.
-Projects allows you to organize your entries according to common topics.
+Groups are typically different work entities, such as laboratory sections.
+Projects allow you to organize your entries according to common topics.

-Both information, Groups and Projects, which are neither parsed from ISA tab, nor kept when exporting.
-This information is mainly used to organize your data in your laboratory.
+Both information, Groups and Projects, are neither parsed from ISA tab, nor kept when exporting.
+This information is mainly used to better organize your data.

 #### Instrument and Methods

-All your instruments have to be specified in this settings.
+All your instruments have to be specified before importing data from ISAtab files.
+Please make sure that your *ISAtab name* corresponds to the instrument name indicated in the ISAtab files you upload.

+For every instrument you can add as many *Methods* as you want.

 #### MetaMS